rhysseddon/Vision-Furniture-MS4-Project/README.md

 - Displaying all products or a specific products from each room, depending on where the user has linked from.
 - Central title informing what products are displaying.
 - Below a graphic will display underlining the title.
-- Below on the left will display the number of product displaying.
+- Below on the left will display the number of products displaying.
 - On the right will be a dropdown menu for the user to sort products by:
     - Price (low to high)
     - Price (high to low)